lotsofland/Data-Analytics-and-Visualization-Certificate/README.md

     Soon to come: Excel, SQL, Tableau, and Python Projects and Course Notes.
      > See Tableau Public Profile for Projects.

-     > Notes for Excel and SQL and Tableau coming soon.
+     > Notes for SQL and Tableau coming soon.

      > All portions of the Certificate completed, except Python which is currently in progress.